Let Her Go: Cover versions

+Confusion with "Let It Go"

+Let Her Go is regularly confused with Idina Menzel's hit song "Let It Go" from the Disney Animation film Frozen.
+At the 2018 Newport Folk Festival, Passenger introduced himself to the crowd, then explained: "I’ve only had one hit, so that’s a bit embarrassing.
+And it’s called Let Her Go, not Let It Go from Frozen.
+Amazing how people get them mixed up.
+She’s a Disney princess, and I’m an Englishman with a beard."
+Passenger again joked about the long-running confusion while performing at the Fox Oakland Theatre in September 2024 as part of his Anniversary Tour.

 In popular culture

-"Let Her Go" was used in a Budweiser commercial shown during Super Bowl XLVIII.
-It was used also in the season 7 finale of the Canadian Show Heartland as the send-off song and in "500 Years of Solitude",the 100th episode of The Vampire Diaries.
+"Let Her Go" was used in a Budweiser commercial shown during Super Bowl XLVIII entitled "Puppy Love", which showed the friendship between a Labrador Retriever puppy and one of the Budweiser Clydesdales.
+It was used also in the season 7 finale of the Canadian television show Heartland as the send-off song and in "500 Years of Solitude", the 100th episode of The Vampire Diaries.

-Bluegrass band The Travelin' McCourys recorded the song at Nashville studio the Butcher Shoppe, releasing the version on 13 January 2017.
+Bluegrass band the Travelin' McCourys recorded the song at a Nashville studio, the Butcher Shoppe releasing the version on 13 January 2017.